 - Backed by Polaris's legendary pressure-side heritage (the 280 and 360 remain go-to leaf cleaners).

 Polaris (a Fluidra brand) made the pressure-side cleaner a household name: models like the 280 and 360 use your pool’s return pressure — boosted by a dedicated pump — to drive a large debris bag that swallows leaves and acorns other cleaners choke on, which is why they’re still favorites for tree-lined, leaf-heavy pools.
-On the robotic side, Polaris’s Alpha iQ+, VRX iQ+, and 9550 Sport bring iAquaLink app control, scheduling, and route planning, while the Freedom cordless robot drops straight in with no hose.
+On the robotic side, Polaris’s Alpha iQ+ and VRX iQ+ bring iAquaLink app control, scheduling, and route planning; the 9550 Sport skips the app in favor of an onboard 7-day timer and handheld remote, with a dedicated Waterline Only cycle.
+The Freedom cordless robot drops straight in with no hose — or step up to the Freedom Plus for a hand-held remote and smart mapping on top.
 For the full lineup, see our best Polaris pool cleaner guide, and if leaves are your main problem, our best pool cleaner for leaves guide explains why pressure-side still wins there.

 Hayward: the filterless-robotic & above-ground value pick